 Below are the list of fees the seller typically pays that are specific to the title company.

-- Title Insurance Premium: (Most commonly a seller paid expense in Texas but it is negotiable so this could flip over to the buyer side depending on the situation)
+This is most commonly a seller paid expense in Texas.
+It is negotiable, so this could flip over to the buyer side depending on the situation.